 The global online advertising industry is estimated to touch whopping $139.8 billion in 2013 with a CAGR of 7.3% during 2013 – 2018.
 As the industry growth is magnetizing online publishers in score each day, the Internet is being flooded with some really useful contents, pegged to advertisements.

 Growing Adoption of Ad-Blocking Tools

 As people are becoming more net-savvy, their reluctance towards digital advertisement is surging up.
 According to a recent report, citing data from Google trend, nearly 22.7% Internet users have adopted some type of ad-blocking mechanism, which means one out of every four visitors is not seeing any ad on publishers’ website, resulting in null revenue.

 The penetration of ad blocking is poised to grow at the rate of 43% yearly.
 If the growth rate continues unabated, nearly 95% Internet users are estimated to have ad blocking installed by 2017.
 Needless to say, it would almost kill those publishers who are deeply involved in their traffic monetization through digital ads.

 Google Is Threatened, Too!

 But the threat of loosing revenue dollars is not limited to online publishers.
 Search giant Google, which is accounting billion of dollars as ad revenue every year, is also concerned about growing penetration of ad blocking among users.
-The search giant had lost whooping $887 million from ad blocking in 2012.
-Consequently, in mid 2013, the Internet giant had paid ‘handsome amount’ to “Adblock Plus” – world’s leading ad blocker tool – to remove Google’s ad from filter list.
+The search giant had lost whopping $887 million from ad blocking in 2012.
+Consequently, in mid-2013, the Internet giant had paid ‘handsome amount’ to “Adblock Plus” – world’s leading ad blocker tool – to remove Google’s ad from filter list.

 “AdTrap” Poses New And Bigger Risk